pnayituriki/simplified-json-to-excel/README.md

 The simplified-json-to-excel is a package designed to simplify your work.

-Have you been stugling with exporting your data as excel file, here is a package that is ready to help you.
+Have you been struggling with exporting your data as excel file, here is a package that is ready to help you.
 All you have to think about are data and nothing else.

 ## Installation